Jesus-Guijarro/sensor-data-pipeline/README.md

 In the streaming pipeline, virtual sensors generate temperature and humidity readings every second and publish them to Kafka topics.
 A Spark Structured Streaming job consumes this data in near real-time (e.g. in short micro-batches) and stores the sensor readings into a PostgreSQL database.
 The system also handles sensor event logs (such as disconnections or measurement anomalies) via a separate Kafka topic (`log-data`) for monitoring purposes.
 All incoming sensor data is saved in the sensor_data PostgreSQL database, which contains a time-series table for readings and a data table for sensor info.
 Architecture: The streaming pipeline architecture is illustrated below, showing how sensor data flows from Kafka through Spark into PostgreSQL.

 ### Components
-- `streaming/sensor.py` – Defines the `Sensor` class used by the producer.
+- `streaming/sensor.py`: defines the `Sensor` class used by the producer.
 It simulates realistic sensor behavior, generating normal readings and injecting occasional anomalies (e.g. a disconnection or a faulty measurement).
-- `streaming/producer.py` – Simulates multiple sensors and continuously publishes their temperature/humidity data to Kafka topics (`sensor-data` for sensor readings, and `log-data` for any warning/error logs).
+- `streaming/producer.py`: simulates multiple sensors and continuously publishes their temperature/humidity data to Kafka topics (`sensor-data` for sensor readings, and `log-data` for any warning/error logs).
-- `streaming/sensor_consumer.py` – Spark Structured Streaming application that consumes messages from the `sensor-data` Kafka topic.
+- `streaming/sensor_consumer.py`: Spark Structured Streaming application that consumes messages from the `sensor-data` Kafka topic.
 It performs real-time processing (e.g. basic filtering or windowing) and writes the sensor readings into the PostgreSQL database.
 Each record in the database includes sensor ID, timestamp, temperature, and humidity.

 ## 📦 Batch Pipeline